awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. When your stack is created, select it in the console and choose **Outputs**\.

 1. Record the **SecurityGroups** value for the security group that was created\.
-You need this when you create your EKS cluster; this security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes\.
+When you add worker nodes to your cluster, you must specify the ID of the security group\.
+The security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your worker nodes\.

 1. Record the **VpcId** for the VPC that was created\.
 You need this when you launch your worker node group template\.

-1. Record the **SubnetIds** for the subnets that were created\.
-You need this when you create your EKS cluster; these are the subnets that your worker nodes are launched into\.
+1. Record the **SubnetIds** for the subnets that were created and whether you created them as public or private subnets\.
+When you add worker nodes to your cluster, you must specify the IDs of the subnets that you want to launch the worker nodes into\.

-1. Tag your private subnets so that Kubernetes knows that it can use them for internal load balancers\.

-   1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-   1. Choose **Subnets** in the left navigation\.

-   1. Select one of the private subnets for your Amazon EKS cluster's VPC \(you can filter them with the string `PrivateSubnet`\), and choose the **Tags** tab, and then **Add/Edit Tags**\.

-   1. Choose **Create Tag** and add the following key and value, and then choose **Save**\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)

-   1. Repeat these substeps for each private subnet in your VPC\.

-1. Tag your public subnets so that Kubernetes knows that it can use them for external load balancers\.

-   1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-   1. Choose **Subnets** in the left navigation\.

-   1. Select one of the public subnets for your Amazon EKS cluster's VPC \(you can filter them with the string `PublicSubnet`\), and choose the **Tags** tab, and then **Add/Edit Tags**\.

-   1. Choose **Create Tag** and add the following key and value, and then choose **Save**\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html)

-   1. Repeat these substeps for each public subnet in your VPC\.

 ------
 #### [ Only public subnets ]